Plagiarism policy for non-matriculated students

 The software makes no judgement about whether a student has plagiarised; it simply shows the percentage of the submission that matches other sources and produces an originality report which highlights the text matches and, where possible, displays the matching text and its immediate context.

 In many cases the software highlights correctly cited references or ‘innocent’ matches.
 Therefore, all originality reports will be carefully reviewed to determine whether the work does contain plagiarism.

 3. How will Turnitin be used by ICE?

 Work submitted for assessment will be subjected to blanket screening.
-The originality report issued by Turnitin UK is then scrutinized by the appropriate Academic Programme Manager.
+The originality report issued by Turnitin UK is then scrutinized by the Academic Programme Manager of your course.
 ICE has chosen blanket screening as the fairest process.
-The resulting originality report will only be referred to the Marker responsible for academic assessment of the work if there is prima facie evidence of plagiarism or faulty scholarship.
+The resulting originality report will normally only be referred to the Assessment Standards Panel if there is evidence of suspected plagiarism or faulty scholarship.